 installed near the Irish Club and along the railway boundary.

-LT: Enquired whether it would be possible for a representative of Breedon Concrete to be at the

-next meeting of the Liaison group.

-RH: Advised that he thought they would be willing to attend and would follow this up.

 NB: Advised that the new CCTV cameras might require planning permission and it would be

 appropriate to check the provisions of the GPDO (Class F).
-The provisions related to the
+The permitted development rights related to the

 installation on buildings and there was a restriction on the number of cameras permitted.

+LT: Enquired whether it would be possible for a representative of Breedon Concrete to be at the

+next meeting of the Liaison group as this was raised at the last meeting..

+RH: Advised that he thought a representative would be willing to attend the meeting in December and he would follow this up.

-LT: Suggested that future meetings could be co-ordinated with the quarterly waste returns.
+LT: Requested quarterly returns when available and suggested that future meetings could be co-ordinated to take place a week after the close of each quarter’s reporting so that the quarterly waste returns would be available at the liaison meeting.

 PD: Advised that he would check this with the member of staff who did the quarterly waste